dip-proto/fastly.js/docs/api/vcl-parser.md

 const tokens = lexer.tokenize();
 ```

-There is no separate "loadVCL" or "mergeAST" helper exported from this module; loading a file goes through `src/vcl.ts`.
+There is no "loadVCL" or "mergeAST" helper exported from this module; loading a file goes through `loadVCL` in `src/node-loader.ts` (which calls `loadVCLContent` from `src/vcl.ts`).
 To combine multiple VCL files, concatenate them as text before passing them to `parseVCL` or `loadVCLContent` — that is the approach `index.ts` takes when you pass several files on the command line.

 ## AST node types